basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 Counters are the one Riak Data Type that existed prior to version 2.0 (introduced in version 1.4.0).
-Their value can only be a positive or negative integer.
+Their value can only be a positive or negative integer or zero.
 They are useful when a fairly accurate estimate of a quantity is needed, and not reliable if you require unique, ordered IDs (such as UUIDs), because uniqueness cannot be guaranteed.

 #### Operations